 From Estômbar you follow the signs to the primary school.
 Follow this road over a bridge.
 Then you see a brown sign with the text "Sitio das Fontes".
 Coming from Silves you take the road direction Lagoa/Carvoeiro and take the exit Silves Estação.
 At the first roundabout you follow direction Estômbar.
 After 3 km you see the brown signs that show the way to "Sitio das Fontes".

-Zoo Marina - discover the mysteries of the oceans in the best family park of the Algarve.
+Discover the mysteries of the oceans in the best family park of the Algarve.
 There are shows with dolphins, seals and sea lions, with tropical birds and birds of prey.
 There is also a beautiful aquarium with sharks and other fish, a 4D cinema, entertainment and swimming pools.
 Zoo Marina can be found at the N125 - Km 65 - in Guia.
-On the website you can buy tickets online with a reduction: www.zoomarina.pt/en/
+There is also a possibility to swim with dolphins!
+On the website you can buy tickets online with a reduction: www.zoomarine.pt

-Parque Aventura - Albufeira.
-This park is recommended on a hot summer day, because you can be active under the shady trees.
-The park offers several paths between the trees as well as a paintball area of 2500 m2 with natural obstacles.
-This activity park offers challenging games and paths on several hights.
+These parks are recommended on a hot summer day, because you can be active under the shady trees.
+The parks offers several paths between the trees as well as a paintball area with natural obstacles.
+There are challenging games and paths on several heights.
+Located in Albufeira, Lagos, Figueira da Foz and Vila Real de S. António.
 More info on the website parqueaventura.net

 Enjoy the wind, beautiful views, the rough wild waves hitting the rocks and visit the lighthouse of Cabo São Vicente.

-Markets - Visit one of the traditional markets in the Algarve and taste the atmosphere.
+Visit one of the traditional markets in the Algarve and taste the atmosphere.
 For the locals the monthly market day is a special day out where they meet friends and have some grilled chicken or meat.
-Here you find a listing of all the market days: http://algarve.angloinfo.com/information/lifestyle/local-markets/
+Here you find a listing of all the market days.

 The Algarve is loved for its astounding variety of beautiful beaches.
 Do not expect a tropical beach with white fine sand.
 The beaches here have golden sands that range from crunchy to fine as dust.
 Most of the beaches have the Blue Flag eco label.
 For safety reasons you will find the following flags on the guarded beaches: